ThomasMMcBride/Stop-the-Shark/README.md

-# hangman
+# Stop the Shark
-Simple command line hangman game in Python
+Simple command line word-guessing game in Python.